Narek Hakhnazaryan & Oxana Shevchenko

 One detail (just a remark, not criticism): Narek Hakhnazaryan played the Meno mosso prior to the final Vivace all pp, as written in the printed score: Steven Isserlis reported from a secure source (his grandfather, a pianist who played this sonata with the dedicatee of the sonata, Anatoliy Brandukov, 1858 – 1930), that after publishing , the composer (verbally) changed that to ff.
 I have heard both the ff as well as the pp versions.
 That ff revision indeed seems to make sense to me.
 But the absence of that revision does by no means diminish the achievement in this excellent interpretation!

 In response to the strong applause (with the artist’s strong fan community in the back of the hall, apparently!), Narek Hakhnazaryan announced the “Vocalise“, No.14 from the 14 Romances, op.34 by Sergei Rachmaninoff.
 That’s a popular, well-known, but not over-used piece.
 It was excellent, reflective, almost meditative music for closing this intense duo recital, with “endless” melodies and long, very harmonic phrases: another piece of beautiful music.
-Thanks to the two excellent artists for this concert experience!
+Thanks to the two excellent artists, Narek Hakhnazaryan and Oxana Shevchenko, for this concert experience!

 Earlier reviews from concerts featuring the Cello Sonata in G minor, op.19 by Rachmaninoff include